-Here’s What You Can Expect During a Liver Transplant Evaluation Process at Tampa General Hospital
+Here’s What You Can Expect During a Liver Transplant Evaluation Process at Tampa General Hospital’s Transplant Institute

 These liver transplant evaluation appointments, which can be conducted as inpatient or outpatient, help us determine if a transplant is the best option for your specific situation.
 When you meet with Tampa General’s transplant team members, you will need to have:

-Once your liver transplant evaluation is complete, your liver transplant team will discuss your results at a convening of our Medical Review Board and determine if any additional tests are required.
-Although you will not be present for the review, your transplant coordinator will let you know if you have been approved for a liver transplant.
+Once your liver transplant evaluation is complete, your liver transplant team will discuss your evaluation at our Medical Review Board and determine if any additional tests or consultations are required.
+Although you will not be present for the review, your transplant coordinator will let you know if any decisions are made during the review regarding your case.
 If your evaluation suggests that a transplant is not your best option, or you choose not to have a transplant, the transplant team will contact you to discuss alternative treatments that will best suit you and your condition.